nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th reader in the SmartLib.
-The `delete` command calls `Model#commitSmartLib()`, causing the modified state of the SmartLib after the `delete 5` command executes to be saved in the `smartLibStateList`, and the `currentStatePointer` is shifted to the newly inserted SmartLib state.
+The user executes `deletereader 5` command to delete the 5th reader in the SmartLib.
+The `deletereader` command calls `Model#commitSmartLib()`, causing the modified state of the SmartLib after the `deletereader 5` command executes to be saved in the `smartLibStateList`, and the `currentStatePointer` is shifted to the newly inserted SmartLib state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new reader.
-The `add` command also calls `Model#commitSmartLib()`, causing another modified SmartLib state to be saved into the `smartLibStateList`.
+The user executes `addreader n/David …​` to add a new reader.
+The `addreader` command also calls `Model#commitSmartLib()`, causing another modified SmartLib state to be saved into the `smartLibStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)